September 11, 2025

 Dividend / IDCW Taxation on Mutual Funds

+What many investors still call "dividend option" is now commonly referred to as IDCW (Income Distribution cum Capital Withdrawal).
 When a mutual fund pays IDCW, the NAV drops by the amount distributed.
 It is not extra return added over and above the fund value.

-How is IDCW taxed?
+How IDCW is taxed

 • Tax in your hands: IDCW is added to your income and taxed at your applicable slab rate